How can I insert fees, discounts, and taxes at the order level and item level?

 Yes, fabric provides the flexibility to customize the interface and workflows to support your business needs.
 An use case is creation of an order after shoppers complete the checkout process involves minimal data validation.

-• You can configure data validation settings in the the attributes interface, so that orders with invalid attributes or values can be flagged immediately after order placement.
+• You can configure data validation settings in the attributes interface, so that orders with invalid attributes or values can be flagged immediately after order placement.

 • You can manage backorder fulfillment settings such as the consent to delay workflow using the backorder settings API.